jackfsuia/ShampooSalesAgent/README.md

 ```bash
 python order_counting.py
 ```
 you will find out.
-If you don't mind, share your evaluation with us all:)
+If you don't mind, share your evaluation results with us all:)

-## license
+## License

 ShampooSalesAgent is licensed under the MIT License found in the [LICENSE](LICENSE) file in the root directory of this repository.